NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Mammoth Herder.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in the Nature skill and the Herding Lore skill.
-You gain the [[Feats/Train Animal|Train Animal]] skill feat.
+You gain the [[Train Animal|Train Animal]] skill feat.

 *Source: Pathfinder: Quest for the Frozen Flame Player's Guide* *OGL*